“He was everything a ballplayer should be: dark, handsome eyes, and a raw-boned build – and he hit home runs at a remarkable rate.” — Terry Pluto1

 Mike Garcia came in from the bullpen.
 The Big Bear had been relegated to relief duties after a stellar career as a starter.
 Garcia got out number two but then Billy Klaus doubled to left field to clear the bases, narrowing the Indians’ lead to 10-7.
 All three runs were charged to Bell, for a total of seven.

 Both teams tallied a run in the ninth inning.
 The Indians’ run was courtesy of none other than Rocky Colavito.
 He crushed and inside fastball from Baltimore reliever Ernie Johnson.
 A towering shot to left field.
 The crowd of 15,883 at Memorial Stadium cheered for Colavito heartily, honoring his feat with a standing ovation.
-He was the eighth major-league player to hit four homers in a game, and only the third to hit them consecutively.
+He was the ninth major-league player to hit four homers in a game, and only the third known to hit them consecutively.
 His stats for the day were indeed impressive: 4-for-4, five runs, and six RBIs.
 He tied the American League record for total bases in a game held by Pat Seerey, Lou Gehrig, and Ty Cobb.
 (Seerey and Gehrig on four homers.)

 The other two players who had hit four consecutive home runs in a game were Bobby Lowe of the 1894 Boston Beaneaters and Lou Gehrig of the New York Yankees in 1932.
 “Gehrig?
 No kidding,” said Colavito.
 “He was my favorite player when I was a little kid.
 My brother, Vito, was a first baseman and he loved Gehrig; so naturally I did, too.”4